Scarlet-Dynasty/scarlet-dynasty.github.io/worlds/uno.md

+---
-# UNO - Color Blind Friendly
+title: UNO - Color Blind Friendly
+---

 Pull up a seat in a cozy atmosphere to play a classic game of UNO now **in Minecraft** with upto 10 friends featuring two maps; a cozy cottage & a lovely campsite!